MHH-RCUG/haybaler/README.md

 ### Refining the output

 You can read the output into R for example and do further analyses yourself, or use our heatmap scripts
+- exclude mouse, human, mito
+- heatmap for the first 50 organisms (version 0.16)
+- use base R heatmap and heatmaply heatmaps function
+- use raw and sqarerooted results

 ```
+# go to the haybaler output file
 # First prepare the data for a heatmap
 prepare_for_R_heatmap.sh

 # Now run the Rscript to create a heatmap, this requires an R installation.
+# Because of a bug with heatmaply and conda, no conda enviroment is allowed to be activated
+conda deactivate
 runbatch_create_heatmap.sh
 ```